 In March 2020, the World Health Organization declared COVID-19 a pandemic.
 We continue to monitor the impact of COVID-19 on our caregivers and support personnel, our patients and their families, and our referral sources.
 We have adapted our operations as necessary to best protect our people and serve our patients and our communities.
-We continue to take precautions to protect the safety and well-being of our employees and patients by purchasing and delivering additional supplies of personal protective equipment and COVID-19 testing kits ("PPE"), and other medical supplies to branches and regional offices across the country as necessary.
 We have also invested in technology and equipment that allows support personnel to provide, on a remote basis, seamless functionality and support to our clinicians who care for our patients.
 The majority of our employees at our corporate support offices in Georgia, Texas and Arizona continue to work remotely.

-With the onset of the COVID-19 pandemic in March 2020, we began incurring incremental costs of patient services necessary to maintain our clinical workforce in the COVID-19 environment.
+With the onset of the COVID-19 pandemic in March 2020, we began incurring incremental costs of patient services necessary to maintain our clinical workforce in the COVID-19 environment, including costs for additional PPE, hero and hazard pay, COVID-19 relief pay, incremental overtime, and various incentives to attract and retain caregivers.
 The nature of the incremental COVID-19 costs we have incurred has changed over time as dictated by the continually evolving COVID-19 environment.
-Examples of the incremental costs we have incurred over time include incremental compensation paid to caregivers such as hero and hazard pay, COVID-19 relief pay, incremental overtime, and most recently, staffing and retention related incentives to attract and retain caregivers in the midst of the Omicron variant surge.
-We have also incurred incremental worker compensation costs, as well as mandated leave costs while applicable regulations were in effect, and incremental PPE costs to support, protect and test our caregivers, and care for our patients.
 Additionally, we recorded an impairment charge in the fourth quarter of fiscal 2021 in four of the reporting units within our PDS segment as a result of the continued impact of COVID-19 on our business.
+Our operations were particularly impacted in the fourth quarter of 2021 and the first quarter of 2022 due to the Omicron variant and the attendant pressures on our clinical workforce.